Advertisement

 For example, the U.S. Food and Drug Administration (FDA) suggests that moderately active males between the ages of 31 and 35 should consume 2,600 calories in a day.
 Moderately active females in that same age range are advised to consume 2,000 calories.

 But ... why?
-Is your sex assigned at birth the key to knowing exactly how much of which nutrients you need to stay healthy?
+Is your sex recorded at birth the key to knowing exactly how much of certain nutrients you need to stay healthy?

 Hardly, says registered dietitian Sereen Zawahri Krasuna, RD, LD.
 “For some people, your sex can be used as one of several elements to look at, but it’s not necessarily a pinpoint accurate reflection of your individual nutritional needs.
 It’s not that cut-and-dry.
 There are a lot of considerations to take into account.”

-Zawahri Krasuna explains what your sex assigned at birth has to do with nutrition and shares advice for how you can make sure you’re getting the proper nutrition for you.
+Zawahri Krasuna explains what your sex has to do with nutrition and shares advice for how you can make sure you’re getting the proper nutrition for you.

 Advertisement